dariusz-a/AISRouting/docs/tech_design/overall_architecture.md

 Use CsvHelper's `GetRecords<T>()` for memory-efficient streaming parse of potentially large daily files.

 ### Date Range Filtering
 Only load CSV files within the selected time interval (skip files outside range by filename pattern).
+CSV file content is **not loaded during folder scan** - only filenames are examined to determine available dates.
+Actual CSV parsing occurs only when the Process! button is clicked.

 ### Optimization Complexity
 Track optimizer runs in O(n) time with single pass through chronological positions.